joshuacline/windick/README.md

 - Recommended to use Windows builds 22000+
 - Made of 100% batch.
 No embedded scripts of any kind.
 No:
 -      · powershell · visualbasic · java · any type of encoding or obfuscation
-- This program should always be in its readable form, a .CMD file
 - Clean-room developed.
 Evolution of my personal deployment scripts, 7+ years in the making
 ![Alt text](/png/0-0.png "Help Section")
 To get started: Place $haZZam.cmd in a folder.
 Mount a Windows ISO, or insert a windows disc, then open $haZZam.cmd